Our Vision

 Premises

-CPR as Resistance Collectives – Communities provide a fundamental unit of opposition, based on shared interests, identity, and/or a common landbase.
-Dominant culture has atomized our collectives/families and blunted joint resistance efforts by invoking the guileful, divisive ideology of neoliberalism.
-We advocate for a return to class consciousness, collective struggle and the wielding of power available only to united groups committed to each other.
+CPR as Resistance Collectives – Communities provide a fundamental unit of opposition, based on shared interests & identity and/or a common landbase.
+The dominant culture has atomized our collectives/families and blunted joint resistance efforts by invoking the guileful, divisive ideology of neoliberalism.
+We advocate for a return to Community consciousness, collective struggle & the wielding of power available only to united groups committed to each other.

-CPR as Viable Alternatives – Industrial civilization is just one form of society.
-It is killing all life on this planet.
-As that culture dies, new ones will replace it that reflect the needs of their members and landbases.
-Communities serve as alternative societies to help create just and sustainable cultures.
-We do not dictate the particular characteristics of any new communities; we exist to facilitate them.
+CPR as Viable Alternatives – Industrial civilization is just one form of society, but it’s killing all life on this planet.
+As that culture dies, new forms will replace it, that reflect the needs of their members and landbases.
+CPR-like Communities serve as alternative social forms to help create just and sustainable cultures.
+We do not dictate the particular characteristics of any new Communities; we exist to facilitate their rise and flourishing.
+The good news is that healthy alternative societies are numerous, perhaps unlimited in the specific forms they take.

-CPR as Resistance Support – Resistance movements are difficult to instigate and difficult to maintain because many, if not most, activists so engaged then disengage in the face of financial hardship, familial responsibilities, or both.
-Communities provide a liberating base of support to free front-line activists and resistance warriors for resistance work.
-In strong communities, these needs are met by the collective.
-Frontline activists can then pursue the warrior role as necessary.
+CPR as Resistance Support – Resistance movements are difficult to instigate and even more so to maintain because many, if not most, involved activists later disengage in the face of financial hardship, familial responsibilities, health, or other crises they must devote energy and attention to.
+CPR Collectives provide a liberating base of support to free front-line activists and resistance warriors for resistance work.
+In strong Communities, these individuals’ survival and other needs are met by the collective – front-line activists can then pursue warrior and related roles as necessary.

-CPR as Sustenance – Activism is stressful, isolating, and fraught with danger.
-Even the most steadfast resisters can become drained, despondent, and distrustful of comrades.
-Communities serve as a support groups for activists and warriors experiencing burnout.
-They recognize these risks, the danger signs their warriors might exhibit and are quick to provide the social support (or rest) resisters need to continue the struggle for the survival and independence of their community.
+CPR as Sustenance – Activism is stressful, isolating, & fraught with risk & danger.
+Even steadfast resisters can become drained, despondent, & distrustful of comrades in the confusion & chaos.
+Communities serve as support groups for activists and warriors experiencing these symptoms and resulting burnout & PTSD among other maladies.
+CPR collectives recognize the risks to comrades and the danger signs they exhibit; they are quick to provide the social support or rest resisters need to continue the struggle for the survival & independence of the collective.

-CPR as Natural Order – Industrial civilization doesn’t only destroy the physical world; it destroys the spirit.
-Communities are the natural order of things.
-What indigenous cultures know is that communities enrich and heal.
-The effects of industrial civilization manifest as stress, illness, and addiction, among others.
-These infirmities affect all inhabitants of a community: air, soil, rocks, water, animals, plants, fungi are compromised, stressed and weakened.
-Communities offer the intimacy, camaraderie, nurturance, support and the structure needed to thrive.
+CPR as Natural Order – Industrial civilization doesn’t only destroy the physical world; it destroys the spirit and soul of the living.
+Communities, on the other hand, are the natural order of things.
+What indigenous cultures know is that Communities enrich and heal.
+The effects of industrial civilization manifest as stress, illness, and addiction, among other sufferings.
+These infirmities affect all inhabitants of a collective – air, soil, rocks, water, animals, plants and fungi are stressed and weakened.
+Communities offer the intimacy, camaraderie, nurturance, support and the structures needed to thrive.

 Our work is made possible through elbow grease, precious spare time, dedication, your participation and last, but not least, your contributions.
 Thank you to all of our students and teachers!
 Your support means the world to us.